-Content marketing, an ever green type of marketing that is very important.
+Content marketing, an evergreen type of marketing that is very important.
 Developing essential skills for content marketing is what you required to succeed in this “content world”.

 To stand out from the competitors in online marketing, the number one factor you should take into consideration is content.
 As you all know, we consume information or content in 3 different formats.

-In business, the objective of producing contents is to attract prospects.
+In business, the objective of producing content is to attract prospects.
 That is why it is very important to know how to create good content that will be able to attract people and ultimately make money.

 What is content marketing?

-According to contentmarketinginstitute.com, Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.
+According to contentmarketinginstitute.com, Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.

 Examples of actions which falls under content marketing are: